LibertyDSNP/spec/pages/index.md

 ### Future

 Below is a tentative roadmap to what protocol features are being developed next!
-Order is approximately in current priority order.
+Items are ordered by current priority.

 #### Chain Migration
 *Status: In progress*

-Ethereum's cost is just too high.
+Ethereum's cost is too high.
 Migrate the DSNP architecture to another chain.

 #### Private Graph